GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 PublicKeyAlgorithm = 1.2.840.113549.1.1.1, "RSA"
 ```

 **NOTE - Depending on the phast of testing, Server Authentication will be represented in different ways.
-- Server Auth Disallow will include DisallowEKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" after the list of EKUs.
+Server Auth Disallow will include DisallowEKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" after the list of EKUs.
+No CTL testing will have no entry for Federal Common Policy.**
-- Server Auth Not Before will include NotBeforeEKU = 1.3.6.1.5.5.7.3.3, "Server Authentication" after the list of EKUS.
-- No Server Auth bit will have no EKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" entry in the list of EKUs.**

    2i.
 If the CTL does not have one of the above changes, start over or contact fpki@gsa.gov.

 3. Perform HTTPS tests, open Internet Explorer/Edge or Chrome and clear cache.